ulfschneider/ulf.website/content/posts/agile/2016-04-23-pocket-git-guide.md

 <figure>
 <img src="/img/blog/git_true_merge.jpg"/>
-<figcaption>Figure: 'master' and 'lazyload' have been modified – a true merge is needed</figcaption>
+<figcaption>Figure: 'master' and 'lazyload' have been modified—a true merge is needed</figcaption>
 </figure>

 A fast-forward then is no longer possible, and Git has to figure out the combined state of the content, which will lead to a so-called _merge commit_.